lunfardo314/proxima/docs/run_access.md

-# Running access node
+## Running access node

-The following a step-by-step instruction how start a Proxima access node and sync it with the network.
+The following are step-by-step instructions how start Proxima access node and sync it with the network.

 The **access node** is the simplest configuration of the node.
-It does not run sequencer as a part of it.
+It does not run sequencer as part of it.
-Its main functions are:
+Its main functions of the access node are:
+- keep connections with peers
 - keep valid multi-ledger state in sync with the network
 - provide API access to the network for the Proxi wallet and other programs
+- gossip new transaction coming to the node from other peers and from the API to the network
+- submit new transactions to the transaction store database

-Running the node do not require to be a token holder.
+Running of access node does not require to be a token holder.

 ### 0. Compile
 Clone the repository to `<your_dir>/proxima`.

-Type `go install` in working directories `<your_dir>/proxima` and `<your_dir>/proxima/proxi`.
+Run `go install` in working directories `<your_dir>/proxima` and `<your_dir>/proxima/proxi`.
-This will create executables: `proxima` for the node, and `proxi` for the CLI program for simple wallet and tools.
+This will create executables: `proxima` for the node, and `proxi` for the CLI program with simple wallet functionality and tools.

-Run `proxi -h`, `proxi init -h`, `proxi db -h` to check if its is working.
+Run `proxi -h`, `proxi init -h`, `proxi db -h` to check if it works.

 Below we assume we use same working directory for all configuration profiles and databases.

 ### 2. Copy ledger ID file
-To start the node, the ledger ID file `proxima.genesis.id.yaml` used to create genesis is a prerequisite.
+Prerequisite to start the node is ledger ID file `proxima.genesis.id.yaml` used to create genesis.
-Copy it from the bootstrap directory [Running first node in the network](bootstrap.md) to you node's location or obtain it any other way.
+Copy it from the bootstrap directory (see [Running first node in the network](run_boot.md)) to your node's location or obtain it any other way.
 The YAML data in the file must be **exactly** the same as the one used for genesis.

 ### 3. Create genesis database
 The database with the genesis state will be created from the ledger ID file `proxima.genesis.id.yaml` by running the following command in the same directory: `proxi init genesis_db`